STOCKS NEWS EUROPE-UK small caps ahead 0.1 pct at midday

-The FTSE Small Cap index adds 0.1 percent approaching midday, underperforming bigger gains by the blue chips and the mid caps, ahead 0.4 percent and 0.7 percent respectively.
+The FTSE Small Cap index is up 0.1 percent at midday, while the blue chips are ahead 0.5 percent, and the midcaps are flat.

-Nanoco Group sheds 5.8 percent as the world leader in the development and manufacture of cadmium-free quantum dots and other nanomaterials posts in-line first-half results, but disappoints with comments that shipments to its major Japanese customer are now expected in 2013, which compares with Canaccord Genuity's expectation for shipments in late 2012.
+Northgate jumps 10 percent after the van rental company unveils an 11 percent rise in full-year profits as increased hire rates and an advance in used vehicle sales boosts its UK segment, prompting Peel Hunt to repeat its "buy" rating on the stock.

-"This is the second delay (or expected delay) to this customer's programme, which is clearly a disappointment," says Canaccord in a note retaining its "buy" rating and 80 pence target price on Nanoco.
+"While Northgate is still exposed to cyclical risk, we believe the potential for long-term value creation and management quality should be reflected in a significantly higher rating," the broker says in a note.

 Reuters messaging rm://tricia.wright1.thomsonreuters.com@reuters.net